anoop-tu/realtyV/README.md

 # RealtyView

-A modern real estate MVP inspired by platforms like 99acres and Zillow.
-RealtyView is built for both public users and admins, featuring interactive maps, advanced filtering, favorites, broker contact, and a robust admin portal.
+RealtyView is a modern, full-stack real estate MVP inspired by platforms like 99acres and Zillow.
+It is designed for both public users and admins, featuring interactive maps, advanced filtering, favorites, broker contact, and a robust admin portal.
+The app is built with a focus on clean UI/UX, security, and scalability.

 ---

-## � Recent Features & Improvements (2025)

-- **Per-user Favorites:** Favorites are now stored per user (using localStorage and Supabase Auth), ensuring each user's favorites are private and persistent.
-- **Share Button:** Each property listing card includes a share button that copies the direct property URL to the clipboard and displays a fluid popup for user feedback.
-- **Sticky Header:** The main navigation header is now sticky for improved usability.
-- **Grid/List/Map View Toggle:** Users can switch between grid, list, and map views on the search page for flexible browsing.
-- **Preview Images:** Listings and favorites now display preview images for a richer browsing experience.
-- **Enhanced Role-based Navigation:** Navigation and access are dynamically tailored to user roles, with improved login/logout redirects.
-- **Modern UI/UX Enhancements:** Fluid popups, improved feedback, and consistent, responsive design throughout the app.

----

-## �🏗️ Architecture Overview
+## 🏗️ Architecture Overview

+**Frontend:**
-- **Frontend:** Next.js 14+ (App Router), TypeScript, Tailwind CSS, Shadcn/UI, Lucide React
+- Next.js 14+ (App Router)
-- **Backend:** Supabase (PostgreSQL, Auth, Storage)
-- **Maps:** React-Leaflet (OpenStreetMap)
+- TypeScript
+- Tailwind CSS
+- Shadcn/UI (component library)
+- Lucide React (icons)
-- **State Management:** Zustand
+- Zustand (state management)
-- **Forms:** React Hook Form + Zod
+- React Hook Form + Zod (forms/validation)
-- **Design:** Clean, whitespace-heavy, mobile-responsive, Royal Blue (#2563EB) as primary color

-### High-Level Diagram
+- React-Leaflet (OpenStreetMap integration)

+**Backend:**
+- Supabase (PostgreSQL, Auth, Storage for images, RLS)

+**Integration:**
+- The frontend communicates directly with Supabase using the official JS client.
+All data (properties, profiles, media, inquiries) is fetched or mutated via Supabase APIs.
+Auth state is managed via Supabase Auth Helpers, and RLS policies enforce security on the backend.

+**High-Level Diagram:**
 ```
 [User] ⇄ [Next.js Frontend] ⇄ [Supabase Backend (DB, Auth, Storage)]
                                  ⇅